-For youth in foster care, it's possible that coaches will need to obtain a signed release from the youth's parent, legal guardian, or the youth (if they are over 18, on final discharge, or adopted) to access school records.
-Review the student's most recent report card, attendance, transcript (if they are in their second year of high school or later), IEP (if they have one), and the Office of Disciplinary Referrals & Parent-Teacher Correspondence.
-Coaches should be able to access most of this information on "Infinite Campus" through a data sharing agreement between Say YES and the Buffalo Public School District, if parents have consented.
+For youth in foster care, prepare the ACS school records request letter or obtain a signed Authorization for Release of Education Records Form from the youth's parent, legal guardian, or the youth (if they are on final discharge, adopted, or over 18).
+Review the student's most recent report card, attendance, transcript (if they are in their second year of high school or later), and IEP (if they have one).
 Explain the purpose of the visit to the young person.
 By this point, the Coach should already have begun to develop a solid rapport with the young person and ensured that they understand that the Coach is there to support them.
-Find out how they feel about their guidance counselor, teachers, and school in general so you can be sensitive to these dynamics.
-If the young person has NOT yet responded to the Coach, the Coach should still do the school visit - it shows that they care about the student, and it may even be the reason why the student ends up engaging!
-Reach out to the foster parent/parent, as appropriate, to see if they can attend.
+Reach out to the parent, as appropriate, to see if they can attend.
 If they have a good relationship with the student, invite the youth's Case Planner, Socio-Therapist, or other relevant agency staff to participate.